Mount Meru: Etymology

 Etymologically, 'meru' in Sanskrit means "high."
 The proper name of the mountain is Meru (Sanskrit: Meruparvata), to which the approbatory prefix su- is added, resulting in the meaning "excellent Mount Meru" or "sublime Mount Meru".
 Meru is also the name of the central bead in a mālā.

 Geography

-The dimensions attributed to Mount Meru — which all refer to it as a part of the Cosmic Ocean, along with several other statements that describe it in geographically vague terms (for example, "the Sun along with all the planets circle the mountain") — make the determination of its location most difficult, according to most scholars.
+Several versions of cosmology can be found in existing Hindu texts.
+In all of them, cosmologically, the Meru mountain was also described as being surrounded by Mandrachala Mountain to the east, Suparshva Mountain to the west, Kumuda Mountain to the north, and Kailasha to the south.
+The dimensions attributed to Mount Meru—which all refer to it as a part of the Cosmic Ocean, along with several other statements that describe it in geographically vague terms (for example, "the Sun along with all the planets circle the mountain")—make the determination of its location most difficult, according to most scholars.

 Several researchers identify Mount Meru or Sumeru with the Pamirs, northwest of Kashmir.
+Some scholars such as Michael Witzel and Georg Morgenstierne identify Mount Meru with Terich Mir, the highest peak in Hindu Kush located beyond Pamirs.
+Despite not having a clearly identified or known geophysical location, Mount Meru is, nevertheless, always thought of as being either in the Himalayan Mountains or the Aravalli Range (in western India).

 The Suryasiddhanta mentions that Mt.
 Meru lies at the centre of the Earth ("bhuva-madhya") in the land of the Jambunad (Jambudvīpa).

-Narapatijayacharyasvarodaya, a ninth-century text, based on mostly unpublished texts of Yāmal Tantr, mentions:
+Narapatijayacharyasvarodaya, a ninth-century text, based on mostly unpublished texts of Yāmal Tantr, states: